laravel/docs/validation.md

 <a name="error-message-indexes-and-positions"></a>
 ### Error Message Indexes & Positions

 When validating arrays, you may want to reference the index or position of a particular item that failed validation within the error message displayed by your application.
-To accomplish this, you may include the `:index` and `:position` place-holders within your [custom validation message](#manual-customizing-the-error-messages):
+To accomplish this, you may include the `:index` (starting from `0`) and `:position` (starting from `1`) placeholders within your [custom validation message](#manual-customizing-the-error-messages):

     use Illuminate\Support\Facades\Validator;